khulnasoft-lab/design.khulnasoft.com/contents/components/token.md

 Use tokens to:

 - Enable dynamic user input and verify that input by converting text into tokens.
-- Allow users to manage filter and search options in a compact area.
+- Allow users to manage, filter, and search options in a compact area.

 ### When not to use tables